Grant-Nelson/ThreeDart/lib/src/Shapes/README.md

 The point of intersection may have been behind the initial point, therefore if `u4 - u1 < 0` then use `Bn = |P3 - P4|`
 else `Bn = |P4 - P3|`.

-### Future Work

-Currently the vertices and elements are stored in lists.
-At some point the lists will be replaced by oct-trees.
-This will provide faster shape creation, faster collision detection, and new functionality, like shape union, intersection, and clipping.